lowRISC/opentitan/hw/ip/aes/doc/_index.md

 This AES unit targets medium performance (16 parallel S-Boxes, \~1 cycle per round).
 High-speed, single-cycle operation for high-bandwidth data streaming is not required.

-Cipher modes other than ECB are beyond this version of the AES unit but might be supported in future versions.
+Cipher modes other than ECB, CBC and CTR are beyond this version of the AES unit but might be supported in future versions.

 ## Description

 The AES unit is a cryptographic accelerator that accepts requests from the processor to encrypt or decrypt 16B blocks of data.
-It supports AES-128/192/256 in Electronic Codebook (ECB) mode.
+It supports AES-128/192/256 in Electronic Codebook (ECB) mode, Cipher Block Chaining (CBC) mode, and Counter (CTR) mode.
+For more information on these cipher modes, refer to [Recommendation for Block Cipher Modes of Operation](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-38a.pdf).
 Other cipher modes might be added in future versions.

 The AES unit is attached to the chip interconnect bus as a peripheral module.